AriYoung00/stutter/compiler/README.md

 # Attributions
-I have borrowed some tests from the Cobra autograder, and also from compiler_57 from assignment 4.
+I have borrowed some tests from the Cobra autograder.
 All borrowed tests are in their own subdirectory within `tests/`.